Iadvd/RetrocomputingZXSpectrum/README.md

 The connection protocol is as follows:

-1) First start (open in Fuse emulator) the server side application tcpipsrv_basic.tap, that will be listening to the port 8081.
+1) First start (open in Fuse emulator that has the Spectranet peripheral emulator working and the TCP/IP port 8081 open without firewalls) the server side application tcpipsrv_basic.tap, that will be listening to the port 8081.

 2) Then open the Android TCP/IP Virtual Joystick.